 Yes it's a fork (in case you're wondering about the semantics), but it currently still feeds in selected changes from upstream (Oracle).
 With the available expertise, that feed can be cut if necessary.
 MariaDB focuses on getting useful features to production level, so you can actually use them: where necessary, features are (back)ported.
 MariaDB has all the right credentials, and has been delivering the fast bugfixing and adoption of community contributions we need.

-Open Query's earlier effort for the enhanced MySQL 5.0 OurDelta packages lives on in MariaDB: Arjen and Monty have worked together to make sure the additional 5.0 features were ported to 5.1 and beyond, and Open Query has donated the OurDelta build scripts to Monty Program so that MariaDB has proper Debian, Ubuntu, Red Hat and CentOS packages.
+Open Query's earlier effort for the enhanced MySQL 5.0 OurDelta packages lives on in MariaDB: Arjen and Monty have worked together to make sure the additional 5.0 features were ported to 5.1 and beyond, and Open Query Pty Ltd has contributed the OurDelta build scripts to Monty Program so that MariaDB has proper Debian, Ubuntu, Red Hat and CentOS packages.

-Open Query is a sponsor of the MariaDB Foundation as well as working together with the MariaDB Corporation, helping ensure the ongoing development of the product.
+Open Query Pty Ltd is a sponsor of the MariaDB Foundation as well as working together with the MariaDB Corporation, helping ensure the ongoing development of the product.

 From old colleagues, Monty and Arjen continue to be active in the community - this includes having open development and bug processes and mailing lists, assistence in IRC channels, presence at conferences and user group meetings, blog posts, and so on.
 It's not about "marketing leverage", its objective is not lead generation.
 Community is what we're part of, and thus part of who we are.

-The last picture is of Monty together with Arjen, taken at OpenSQLCamp 2008 in Charlottesville, VA.
+The picture on the right is of Monty together with Arjen, taken at an OpenSQLCamp event in Charlottesville, VA.
 Yes, they are wearing the same classic MySQL "What's Your Uptime?" t-shirt.
 Coincidence, really!
 Arjen says he was wearing his in reference to himself rather than MySQL that day, considering the long tiring journey from Brisbane to that event.

 IRC and Knowledge Base